- September 5, 2015

 With the snow gone, the roads that you knew a year ago might be somewhat different today.
 There could be new damage, potholes, and other issues that could cause problems when you are driving.
 Even if you feel that you know the roads very well, you really must make sure that you are paying full attention to the road at all times.

-Always Perform Inspections Prior to Driving
+Always Perform Inspections Prior to Summer Driving

 You want your vehicle to perform well on the roads, and that means you need to take care of the truck.
 Check the tire pressure, the wipers, and the fluid.
 Look for oil leaks and any other potential problems that might rear their head when you are on the road.
 Do a full inspection before the start of a long trip, and mini inspections each day that you start driving.
 This ensures that you do not miss anything important.

-Abide By the Law
+Summer Driving Tips To Abide By the Law

 Beware the Glare

 This can affect drivers throughout the year, but it seems to cause more problems in the summer months thanks to the longer days.
 It’s a good idea to invest in a pair of quality sunglasses that can help to keep the sun out of the driver’s eyes.
+Then keep the rest of these summer driving tips in mind.